niobium-nz/Niobium/README.md

 # Authentication & Authorization

-COD provides a full authentication flow with support for:
+Niobium provides a full authentication flow with support for:

 - **ID Tokens** (issued by central Identity API)
 - **Access Tokens** (issued by tenant applications)